[an error occurred while processing this directive]

 Please also consult the XRISM Proposers' Observatory Guide (the HTML version or the PDF version), which contains further details of the proposal process, as well as the technical capabilities of the Resolve and Xtend instruments on-board XRISM.

-Since there is some uncertainty in the exact start and end dates, proposals for time-critical observations in August, 2025 are allowed in Cycle 1.
+A: Since there is some uncertainty in the exact start and end dates of the Cycle 2 period, proposals asking for time-critical observations in May 2026 (but not June 2026 and beyond) are allowed and will be considered in Cycle 2.

 A: Yes, if, in the opinion of the reviewers, partial acceptance makes sense.